calaldees/teachingWorkshops/teacherTraining/questioning.md

 ---

+My Example - Demo

-Multiple choice - Always Multiple answers - pair confer - this activates multiple levels of recall and discussion
+Multiple choice - Always Multiple answers are correct - pair confer - this activates multiple levels of recall and discussion

 ---

 The question could be the entire lesson

 Compiler errors are GOLD!
 So much technical terminology

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [computerSciencePedagogy]: computerSciencePedagogy.md "Computer Science Specific Pedagogy"